Dark Energy Black Holes with Intermediate Masses at High Redshifts: an earlier generation of Quasars and observations: INTRODUCTION

 \section{INTRODUCTION}

 Cosmology and Astrophysics were once data starved sciences, today they have become data driven sciences.
 This has pushed Cosmology, Astrophysics and fundamental physics much closer together - benefitting progress in all of these exciting areas.
 Thus, the measurements of the Hubble constant and the age of the universe forced us to re-visit the simplest cosmological model - a flat universe with a zero cosmological constant\cite{Pierce,Freedman}.
 These observations led us\cite{Singh} to the idea of a non-vanishing vacuum energy due to light fields as playing a significant role in the Universe.
 We now have a substantial accumulation of research that has bolstered our belief in what we now call dark energy.
 This work brings together cutting edge observational work in astrophysics and cosmology and theoretical work in fundamental areas of physics including field theory, elementary particle physics and gravitation.
-For an exhaustive and elaborate discussion on Dark Energy and related issues, please see the review \cite{MarkAlessandra} .
+For an exhaustive and elaborate discussion on Dark Energy and related issues, please see the review \cite{MarkAlessandra} . {\bf It should be noted that what we now call the standard cosmological model uses a small non-vanishing cosmological constant ($\Lambda$) i.e. a non-zero $\Lambda$ and assumes that the cosmological constant problem can be solved in some way \cite{LambdaCDM}. }

+Studies of Dark Energy clusterings have been undertaken to probe dark energy fluctuations - for a review, please see e.g.\cite{DEClustering}.
+Even though there was originally some scepticism about Black Hole formation from Dark Energy, recently since the publication of \cite{DarkEnergyCollapseAndBHs} there has been a growing interest in this topic.
+Thus, for instance, there is detailed work now that can be used to probe Dark Energy Black Holes - please see e.g.\cite{DEblackholeProbe1,DEblackholeProbe2}.

 From the perspective of field theory and elementary particle physics, Dark Energy is a low energy phenomenon and so a description in terms of fields in curved space-time can be used to understand many aspects of Dark Energy including the current observational implications of Dark Energy.
 Here, we study Dark Energy and its observational consequences by taking a field theory approach.
 Field theory coupled to the Standard Model of Elementary Particle Physics has been extremely successful in helping us understand cosmology upto extermely high energies - please see for example\cite{rockymike}.
 Indeed, at least the expectation was that it would continue to help us understand the low energy universe we currently inhabit.
 In this context, observations of Dark Energy raised some uncomfortable questions.
 However, a small extension of the Standard Model may help us understand Dark Energy and its consequences.
 In the Standard Model of Particle Physics, neutrinos are massless particles.
 A common extension of the Standard Model is to give the neutrinos a mass.
 Indeed, massive neutrinos have long been considered to provide the most promising window to the physics beyond the Standard Model.
 This led to an intense world-wide observational program for the search of neutrino masses resulting in the discovery and measurement of neutrino masses - please see for example\cite{NeutrinoMasses} for a recent review.
 It turns out, as we will discuss below, that massive neutrinos may indeed also provide a promising pathway forward to build on top of the standard model of cosmology.
 In particular, the physics of massive neutrinos may help us understand the phenomena associated with Dark Energy and its observational consequences as discussed below.